Boulton Paul Aircraft: History

 During this period Boulton & Paul continued to operate outside the aircraft industry as well.
 They manufactured equipment such as machine tools and stationary engines.
 The latter were also available coupled to a dynamo for powering electric lighting circuits, and were sold under the Electolite brand name.

 In 1934, Boulton & Paul sold their "Aircraft Department" which became Boulton Paul Aircraft Ltd. Over the next couple of years a new factory site was built up in Wolverhampton.
 This gave access to a large skilled workforce on top of the 600 or so employees that left Norwich for Wolverhampton.
 Even so, Boulton Paul would later set up a training centre in Scotland to bring in extra workers.
-The first "turret" fighter to be built was the Hawker Demon.
-This was followed by Boulton Paul's most famous aircraft, the Defiant, which was a revolutionary but flawed concept specified by the Air Ministry – a "fast" fighter with no fixed forward armament but a powerful four-gun dorsal turret.
-Turret fighters were expected to be able to engage enemy bombers from any aspect.
+The first "turret" fighter to be built was some of the Hawker Demon.
+This was followed by Boulton Paul's most famous aircraft, the Defiant, which was a revolutionary but flawed concept specified by the Air Ministry – a "fast" fighter with no fixed forward armament but a powerful four-gun dorsal turret at a time when most interceptors had only two machine guns.
+Turret fighters were expected to be able to work together to engage undefended enemy bombers from any aspect, concentrating their fire.
+In practice, once Germany defeated France in 1940 their high performance but short range fighters were able to escort bombers.
 The same concept was used for the Defiant's naval equivalent, the Blackburn Roc, which while a design by Blackburn, the detail design was done in BP's drawing office and the aircraft was built wholly by Boulton Paul.

 Boulton Paul also built the Fairey Barracuda and did conversions of the Vickers Wellington.
 The only post-war design was the Balliol advanced trainer, of which 229 were built, including 30 as the Sea Balliol deck-landing trainer.

 In the jet age, Boulton Paul worked on the English Electric Canberra and de Havilland Vampire.
 It designed and built a couple of delta-wing jet-engined aircraft for research work and continued to tender designs for official requirements.
 In 1961 the company was acquired by Dowty Group and was renamed Dowty Boulton Paul Ltd and then Dowty Aerospace.